 1 clove garlic, finely chopped (or garlic powder as a shortcut)

-2 big pinches or 1/2 teaspoon of turmeric powder
+2 big pinches or 1/2 tsp of turmeric powder

 pinch of sea salt

-generous crack/shakes of black pepper (helps turmeric be more bioavailable and easily absorbed by the body)
+generous crack/shakes of black pepper (the bioperine in black pepper helps turmeric be more bioavailable and easily absorbed by the body)

-coconut oil (to heat in the pan, plus it’s good for you and turmeric is also more effective when mixed with a fat/oil)
+coconut oil (to heat in the pan and a little bit for the egg mixture, adds a bit more of a tropical flavor note and turmeric is also more effective when mixed with a fat/oil)

-Optional: Add a 1/2 teaspoon of Garam Masala or Everyday Spice mix (from Trader Joe’s or of your choice)
+Optional: Add a pinch of Garam Masala or Everyday Spice mix (from Trader Joe’s or of your choice)

-1 teaspoon (or more, to taste) Tamarind Sauce/Tamarind Chutney found in the Asian/Indian section of supermarkets.
+1 tsp (or more, to taste) Tamarind Sauce/Tamarind Chutney found in the Asian/Indian section of supermarkets.
 Often the sauces are pre-made, great for dips, sauces or condiments.